-In the UK, a nutrient profiling model is used to define products high in fat, salt or sugar (HFSS), to determine what can or cannot be advertised to children on TV, internet, outdoor spaces and in print media.
-Government will also be using the model to underpin future HFSS advertising and promotional restrictions.
-FDF has developed a calculator for the current nutrient profiling model which will help members calculate if a products is HFSS.
+In the UK, a nutrient profiling model is used to define products high in fat, salt or sugar (HFSS), to determine what can and cannot be advertised to children on TV, internet, outdoor spaces and in print media.
+The model is also used to underpin promotional regulations in England, which limit where products can be placed in store and online.
+In the future, the model will also be used (from October 2025) to limit volume promotions in England and (from October 2025) to further restrict UK Advertising on TV and online.

 Technical guidance on current UK nutrient profiling model